buchi-labortechnik-ag/contributing/README.md

 * Get a PR merged! :1st_place_medal:

 ## Naming Conventions

 We follow the [Conventional Commit guidelines](https://www.conventionalcommits.org/en/v1.0.0/#summary):

 * Max. length: 70 characters (including spaces)
-* Desciptive
+* Descriptive
 * Lower case
 * No punctuation
 * Include our types of commit

 ### Types

-* build: Changes that affect the build system or external dependencies
-* docs: Documentation only changes
 * feat: A new feature
 * fix: A bug fix
+* docs: Documentation only changes
+* style: Changes that do not affect the meaning of the code (white space, formatting, missing semi-colons, etc)
+* refactor: A code change that neither fixes a bug nor adds a feature
 * perf: A code change that improves performance
-* refactor: A code change that neither fixes a bug nor adds a feature
-* style: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
 * test: Adding missing tests or correcting existing tests
+* build: Changes that affect the build system or external dependencies
+* ci: Changes to our CI config­uration files and scripts
+* chore: Other changes that don't modify src or test files
+* revert: Reverts a previous commit

 The commit example should be structured as follows: